4102

 How Many Shiba Inu Coins Are There: Total Supply Explained

-The total supply of a cryptocurrency refers to the total number of coins that will ever exist, and for Shiba Inu, this is set at 1 quadrillion coins
+The total supply of a cryptocurrency refers to the total number of coins that will ever exist, and for Shiba Inu, this is set at 589 trillion coins.
+The initial supply was a mind-bending 1 quadrillion tokens, but has since been reduced.

 So, how will this influence Shiba Inu price, and what drives investors to invest in the coin?